fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 ### Reading interval

 The SCD30 can have different internal reading intervals, **independent from the SCK's interval**.
 A larger reading interval will reduce power consumption, but it will increase response time.
 By default, the reading interval is 2s.
 A good reading interval for reducing substantially power consumption is 15s.
-Below there is a table derived from the manufacturer`s application notes that can guide in the reading interval setup process:
+Below there is a table derived from the manufacturer's application notes that can guide in the reading interval setup process:

 |Interval (s) |Consumption (mA) |Response time (t63 - s)|
 |:- |:-:|:-:|